Everything you need to know about obtaining a plumbing license in Seattle, Washington — requirements, costs, timeline, and application process.

 You may also need to complete registration with the Washington Secretary of State at sos.wa.gov.

 Collect all necessary paperwork including plumbing license application, apprenticeship completion (typically 4-5 years), classroom hour documentation.
-Having everything ready speeds up the process.
+Having everything assembled before you start the application avoids the most common rejection reasons.

 File your plumbing license application with the Seattle city clerk or licensing department.
-Many Washington municipalities now accept online applications.
+Many Washington municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $280–$2100 (typical range for Seattle).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 2-8 weeks in Seattle.
-As a major metro, expect potential delays during peak periods.
+As a major metro, expect potential delays during peak permit-renewal seasons.

 From plumbing license to full compliance — get professional help setting up your business in Washington.